nightscout/user_guide/nightscout/nightscout_plugins.md

 Funnel Cake supports users around the world with translations of site content in 14 languages.

-Other Nightscout Site Variables

-In addition to the variables and plugins defined above, the following variables can be set to further customize your Nightscout site.
-For each variable below, enter the variable shown in bold in a blank box in your site app settings (or Heroku/configuration variables) and then enter your chosen value in the box to the right of it.
-Be sure and save after setting or changing variables.
-The default value for each variable is shown in ().
-Site Variables

-    API_SECRET – A secret passphrase that must be at least 12 characters long.
-An API_SECRET is required for using Care Portal, Pushover, and REST API upload.
-    BG_HIGH (260) – This value must be set using mg/dl units; the high BG outside the target range that is considered urgent.
-    BG_TARGET_TOP (180) – This must be set using mg/dl units; the top of the target range, also used to draw the line on the chart.
-    BG_TARGET_BOTTOM (80) – This must be set using mg/dl units; the bottom of the target range, also used to draw the line on the chart.
-    BG_LOW (55) – This must be set using mg/dl units; the low BG outside the target range that is considered urgent.
-    ALARM_TYPES (simple if any BG_* ENV’s are set, otherwise predict) – Currently 2 alarm types are supported, and can be used independently or combined.
-The simple alarm type only compares the current BG to BG_ thresholds above, the predict alarm type uses highly tuned formula that forecasts where the BG is going based on it’s trend. predict DOES NOT currently use any of the BG_* ENV’s.
-    BASE_URL – Used for building links to your sites api, ie pushover callbacks, usually the URL of your Nightscout site you may want https:// instead of http://.

 Predefined Variables to Customize Browser Settings (Optional)